My editing services encompass two main aspects of writing:

 The Mechanics of Writing – Proofreading

 Don’t underestimate the power of a broad vocabulary and the right word choices.
 They define and refine your style.

-Now that so many people are texting, I suspect you have noticed that proper grammar and punctuation have declined.
+Now that so many people are texting, I suspect you have noticed that the use of proper grammar and punctuation has declined.
 I believe a great story can be appreciated best if you use evocative words and make the meaning clear with excellent grammar and punctuation.
 If, for any reason, the reader has to stop to figure out what you are trying to say, he or she is no longer reading the story.
 You do not want to lose the attention of the reader!

 Writing with Style

 Style is important because without it, you just have reportage.
 Style may be elaborate, simple, exuberant, or quiet.
 Whatever style you use, it defines you as a writer.
 My job is to help you enhance your style and fine tune it.

 Does the reader understand what you are trying to say?
 What you have in mind might be different from what you have on paper.
 You have written and read your book repeatedly.
 Your perspective is quite different from that of the reader who is experiencing it for the first time.
 Because you already know your intent and purpose, your mind fills in any gaps in the writing, and you may assume that your message is clear to the reader.

 As your editor, here are a few of the things I look for:

 - Gaps between what you think you said and what the reader understands